Splunk ITSI APP

 Enjoy a Full-stack Monitoring Suite

-Streamline troubleshooting and monitoring workflows by sending infrastructure data from Splunk App for Infrastructure (SAI) into Splunk ITSI.
+Streamline troubleshooting and monitoring workflows by sending infrastructure data from Splunk App for Infrastructure (SAI) into Splunk ITSI APP.
 Get a holistic view of IT and business performance.
 Search and analyze across multiple layers of the IT stack and drill into the raw infrastructure log or metric for advanced troubleshooting.